ubergarm/RimWorld-KanbanStockpile/README.md

 Kanban Stockpile
 ===
-RimWorld mod adding `Stack Refill Threshold` and `Similar Stack Limit` to stockpiles and deep storage inspired by `Kanban Logistic Control` systems.
+RimWorld mod adding `Stack Refill Threshold` and `Similar Stack Limit` to stockpiles and deep storage inspired by kanban logistic control systems.

 ## Features
 #### Stack Refill Threshold
-* Just like setting "pause when satisfied" for a bill — but for hauling to stockpile stacks!
+* Just like "pause when satisfied" for a bill—but for hauling to stockpile stacks!
 * Defaults to 100% which gives the same as behavior as vanilla.

 *Example*: Set your RimFridge Important dining room stockpile to 20%